Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 If you’re forming the corporation on your own without assistance from an online formation service, this process tends to be a bit difficult.
 You’ll need to search through your state database, which isn’t always user-friendly.
 If you end up missing something and try to incorporate a name that’s been taken, you’ll have to start over from scratch, and you’ll likely lose your initial application fee.

-Incfile offers a free business name search and unlimited searches with its formation packages.
+Bizee offers a free business name search and unlimited searches with its formation packages.

 This process is as straightforward as it gets.

 Just type in your desired business name, choose the entity type, and select your state.
-Incfile will handle the rest.
+Bizee will handle the rest.
 The software will search the business registry in the state you choose to verify the name’s availability.

 Choosing a brandable business name is really important.
 So make sure you don’t rush through this step.

-Alternatively, you could always register a generic corporate name right now and then use Incfile down the road to register a DBA (doing business as name) or FBN (fictitious business name).
+Alternatively, you could always register a generic corporate name right now and then use Bizee down the road to register a DBA (doing business as name) or FBN (fictitious business name).
 This is an easy way to differentiate your company from the legal business name filed with your secretary of state’s office.

 Step 2 – Select a Corporate Entity Type